lyyimissu-dot/Mechanical-Portfolio/01-Stacker-Crane-Engineering/README.md

 # Stacker Crane Engineering Portfolio

-This folder summarizes my experience in designing automated stacker crane systems during my four years as a Mechanical Designer at KSEC Intelligent Technology Co., Ltd.
+This folder summarizes my experience in designing automated stacker crane systems during my five years as a Mechanical Designer at KSEC Intelligent Technology Co., Ltd.
 The purpose of this documentation is to present my professional design approach, engineering decision-making, and real industrial problem-solving — without including any confidential or proprietary information.

 ---